 A. REPORTING TO LAW ENFORCEMENT

-The University encourages anyone who experiences Prohibited Conduct to make a report to UMPD, which has a dedicated unit for sexual assault cases.
+The University encourages anyone who experiences or witnesses Prohibited Conduct to make a report to UMPD, which has a dedicated unit for responding to and investigating sexual assaults, intimate partner violence, stalking, and child abuse.
 Prompt reporting allows law enforcement to collect and preserve evidence.

 An individual who wishes to pursue criminal action in addition to, or instead of, making a report to the University for a Policy violation may contact law enforcement directly by calling: